kamshory/ZKLibrary/README.md

 ```
 Function to make connection to the device.
 If ip address and port is not defined yet, this function must take it.
 Else, this function return FALSE and does not make any connection.
 ### Parameters
+$ip

-$ip is ip address of device
+ip address of device

+$port

-$port is UDP port of device
+UDP port of device

 ```php
 disconnect()